Nagumuttu/Nagumuttu/README.md

 - 🌱 I’m currently been learning **Full Stack Development**

-- 👨‍💻 I’m currently working at Amazon - **Solution Architect  And  Research Scientist At OrbitX**
+- 👨‍💻 I’m currently working at ParvaM**

-- 👨‍💻 Threat Intelligent Analyst  - **Indian Cyber Crime CoOrdination Centre - Ministry Of Home Affairs**

 - 💻 All of my projects are available on [GitHub](https://github.com/Nithingowda16)